brendon/switcharoo/README.md

 entities, and the `db/schema.rb` file is generated from this database.
 When the application boots it connects to this database first.

+# Rails Console
+In order to make troubleshooting easier in development, a menu is shown when `rails console` is run that allows the user to select the entity that they'd like to connect to.

 # Try it out:

 1. Hit `admin.switcharoo.test`.